North Dakota maintains these assumptions:

 - How do routines and procedures need to be modified to maintain physical safety and psychological safety while developing empathy and compassion for others?

 - What instructional practices support SEL in the classroom (i.e. classroom discussions, cooperative learning, and assessment and feedback)?
 How might those practices need to be modified per health and safety guidelines?

 - How will teachers create a calm and supportive environment for students?

 Student Needs and Behaviors – Guiding Questions

 - How will school district leaders help students reconnect with their peers in a learning environment?
 Socially?
 With their teachers?
-What will that look like in the “new normal”?
-(Especially students that are more introverted)
+What will that look like in the “new normal” (especially for students that are more introverted)?